-The M.A.R.L. degree is designed for various lay roles in professional religious leadership or ordained roles where the M.Div. is not an ordination requirement.
-The degree provides a broad foundation in Bible, history, theology, ethics and the arts of ministry, as well as focused study in areas specific to a chosen career path.
+The M.A.L. is designed for various lay roles in professional leadership in religious or nonprofit contexts, or ordained roles where the M.Div. is not an ordination requirement.
+The degree provides a broad foundation in wisdom traditions, ethics and leadership, as well as focused study in areas specific to a chosen career path.

-Students are prepared for one or more of the classic functions of ministry: leading worship, preaching, giving care, educating and forming people in the faith, and leading a congregation or religious organization.
-In the context of a changing church and society, M.A.R.L. students gain the capacity to analyze new situations and respond as innovative leaders.
+Students are prepared for one or more functions of leadership/ministry: e.g. leading social change, leading an organization and providing spiritual care.
+In the context of a changing society, M.A.L. students gain the capacity to analyze new situations and respond as innovative leaders.

 - Black Church Leadership

 - Presbyterian Studies